Current Funding Opportunities

 2017 Summer Student Award Program

 CFN’s Summer Student Awards Program provides undergraduate students with an interdisciplinary experience, which will develop a frame of reference for participants in examining care for older Canadians living with frailty.
 Ten students were selected in the fifth cohort of the Awards Program.
-Students receive up to $4,000 from CFN, with matching funds required.
+Students will receive up to $4,000 from CFN, with matching funds required.
 To view results, click here.

 Interdisciplinary Fellowship Program -- 2017 cohort